compada/compada.github.io/solutions/_posts/2022-10-25-value-prop.md

 - Set the tone after finalizing your brand voice.
 Do you want it to be professional, casual, formal, or serious?
 What about the medium?
 - With a clear description, create a guideline for the business.

 For more information on how to build a brand voice and market fit, speak with a Compada Advisor to jump start this process!
-Emails us. at [info@compada.io](info@compada.io).
+Emails us at [info@compada.io](info@compada.io).